themhz/AMDTelecomeSampleWebServiceCall/readme.md

 Amd Telecome Service Demo for sending sms
 -------------------------------------------
-This application communicates with the OpenWeatherMap web service and gets the results for Thessaloniki It checks if the temperature and sends an sms to the mobile specified.
+This application communicates with the OpenWeatherMap web service \n It checks if the temperature and sends an sms to the mobile specified.

 In order to run the application you need